open-education-polito/fare-invenio-framework/README.md

 # Maintenance
 Code actually maintained by Open Education Polito.
 For inquiries, please open an issue and tag @libremente.

+## Decision record
+The decisions regarding the architecture are recorded in the ADR folder.
+Please visit [ADR](docs/architecture/decisions) to know more about the previous decisions.

 # Logging
 Logging is done by [invenio_logging](https://invenio-logging.readthedocs.io/en/latest/index.html) module.